 ISO 22000:2005.
 ISO Standard 22000:2005 is based off HACCP procedures but requires more in-depth record keeping and training and is an internationally-recognized standard.
 It defines all of the food safety management practices that need to be in place all along the supply chain.

-Obtaining Food Safety Certification for Your Restaurant
+Obtaining Food Safety Certification

 Even though most restaurants already employ bits and pieces of HACCP or ISO procedures, obtaining certification involves more in-depth training for managers and staff to assure that every aspect of the program is followed correctly.